cyChop/crontab4j/README.md

 looking for the name, I discovered [``cron4j``][8] was already taken by a similar project.
 Still, for the challenge...

+My first try had been using [``joda-time``][11] for comfort and ease of use.
+However, this time, I chose to avoid external libraries as much as possible in order to keep the footprint as light as possible, and therefore used ``java.util.Calendar`` instead.

 ## Interesting links

 ### CRON reference